ks-tan/cs2102/README.md

 Create/start pgsl server at:
 > postgres://localhost:5432/cs2102

 #### Step 2.
-Create 'items' table
+Create Schema with various tables
-I am using 'items' as a test table.
-This can be changed later.
-To create test table, run:
+Run this script and all tables should be created in the database
-> $ node database/schemas/items.js
+> $ node database/schemas/createSchema.js

 #### Step 3.
 Start server
 `app.js` is the entry point.
 To start server, run: